Chloe Munro: Secretary DNRE

 During Munro's tenure as DNRE Secretary, DNRE, the Opposition raised the extreme political interference in the performance of the Surveyor-General's responsibilities.
 Such interference included: attempts to block or alter annual reports from the Surveyor-General; threats and intimidation by the former Executive Director of Land Victoria Elizabeth O'Keeffe; hiring of private investigators to investigate the Surveyor-General and his office; and efforts to interfere with the Surveyor-General's review of State electoral boundaries in his capacity as an Electoral Boundaries Commissioner.
 The Age, Herald Sun and ABC carried numerous reports of such interference and it was frequently raised by the Opposition in both Houses of the Parliament of Victoria reported in Hansard.
 Such reporting continued well after Bell resigned his appointment as Surveyor-General of Victoria in July 2003 and joined the World Bank.
 During Munro's tenure as DNRE Secretary there is no reporting of any action she took to prevent the interference.
 To the contrary, the interference continued under authorization of Minister Garbutt and sanctioned by Munro, given that the Surveyor-General reported through O'Keeffe to Munro and Minister Garbutt.

-Further during Munro's tenure as DENR Secretary, O’Keeffe approved an illegal $100,000 contract for a consultant to “lobby her own Minister” Garbutt to discredit the Surveyor-General.
-The contract was signed with the Australian Spatial Information Business Association (ASIBA), now known the Spatial Information Business Association (SIBA).
-The contract was agreed between O'Keeffe and then ASIBA Chairman, Tony Wheeler, and then ASIBA Chief Executive Officer, David Hocking.
-The contract was presumably signed with the concurrence of Garbutt and Munro.
-After adverse media and Opposition reporting, the contract was found to not be appropriate and was cancelled after the first tranche of $25,000 was paid to ASIBA.
+Further, during Munro's tenure as DENR Secretary, O’Keeffe approved an illegal $100,000 contract for a consultant to “lobby her own Minister” Garbutt and to discredit the Surveyor-General.
+The contract was signed with the Australian Spatial Information Business Association (ASIBA), later known the Spatial Information Business Association (SIBA), and now the Geospatial Council of Australia (GCA).
+GCA also includes the Surveying and Spatial Sciences Institute (SSSI).
+The contract was agreed between O'Keeffe and ASIBA, and presumably with the concurrence of Garbutt and Munro.
+After adverse media and Opposition reporting of the "illegal ASIBA contract", the contract was found to not be appropriate and was cancelled after the first tranche of $25,000 was paid to ASIBA.

-Notably, Bell, who served as the Surveyor-General 1999-2003, was later to be officially recognized for his professional service and contributions, including: (1) a Doctorate of Applied Science Honoris Causa, RMIT University in 2003; (2) a Lifetime Achievement Award, The University of Melbourne in 2021; and (3) appointed as a Member of the Order of Australia in the 2022 Queen's Birthday Honours (Australia).